On the Stochastic Singular Cucker--Smale Model: Well-Posedness, Collision-Avoidance and Flocking

-Then on $[0,\tau_n]$, we have $\min_{i\ne j}|x^n_i-x^n_j| \ge a_n$.
-As the decreasing property of the sequence $a_n$, we apply the definition of $\psi^n$ and immediately have $\psi^{n+1}(r)=\psi^n(r)$ when $r\in[a_n,\infty)$.
+As the decreasing property of the sequence $a_n$, we apply the definition of $\psi^n$ and have that $\psi^{n+1}(r)=\psi^n(r)$ when $r\in[a_n,\infty)$.
 On the other hand, according to Proposition \ref{regular}, the cutoff regular system admits a pathwise solution which is unique.
 Now, since the two solutions are governed by the same system before $\tau_n$ and they have same initial data, we can apply the uniqueness of solutions for the regular cutoff systems to conclude that,